• Skip to main content

 Jump to Recipe

-At one point I did believe I tasted a rose petal, seriously.
-Meanwhile, I discovered this very old clipping I had of an almond honey cake recipe.
-I thought what better way to use up the honey than making a cake.
-And I did, that same day I went ahead and baked one.
+This cake came into our lives when I discovered this very old clipping I had of an almond honey cake recipe.
+I thought what better way to use up the honey I had at home than making a cake?
+After a bit of tweaking the original recipe, I had this beautiful, absolutely delicious honey and almond cake.

-This cake IS TO DIE FOR seriously.
-I mean if you’re like me and you are into simple, flavorful, delicious one layer cakes and no frosting, this cake is for you.
+This cake IS TO DIE FOR.
+Sorry for screaming but it is absolutely heavenly.
+I mean if you’re like me and you are into simple, flavorful, delicious one-layer cakes and no frosting, this cake is for you.
 Plus, if you like HONEY, you’re in double luck.

 I’ve had honey-based dishes at restaurants but you never know if it’s really honey or just sugar.
 Of course, when you’ cook with real honey at home, you can truly feel that beautiful work of flowers, bees and nature alike.
 That being said, yeah I drizzle and dabble with honey as much as I can these days.
 Which is why I love this easy almond cake!